Allerge/allerge-park/README.md

 # Allerge
 ### Allerge has been shut down.
-It's services are irrelevant in a post-ChatGPT world.
+Its services are irrelevant in a post-ChatGPT world.
 ### If you are interested in buying this domain (as well as allerge.net and allerge.org) contact allerge@allerge.com